The Top HVAC Apps That Should Be In Every Field Technician's Tool Belt

 Final value tells you whether or not the charge amount should be altered

-This is another highly-rated duct-sizing app for both Android and iOS users.
+This is another highly-rated duct-sizing app for all operating systems.
 Essentially, it’s a virtual version of a traditional duct sizing measurement tool.

 Duct shape: rectangular, oval, round